 The standard deduction is indexed to inflation and is adjusted annually.
-The 1997 standard deduction is about 3.0% higher than the 1996 standard deduction.
-The inflationary adjustment will be around 2.9% for 1998.
+The 1998 standard deduction is about 2.9% higher than the 1997 standard deduction.
+Due to the inflationary adjustment the deduction for 1999 will be around 1.4% higher.